 **Helpful tips and common mistakes

 Now for the waffles, I have tried different batters before but I found this one to be the best so far.
-The batter has a minimum amount of sugar and doesn't call for any sugar or vanilla extract, making it appropriate for a savory sandwich.
+The batter has a minimum amount of sugar and doesn't call for any vanilla, making it appropriate for a savory sandwich.
 The addition of a whipped egg white also yields a light airy waffle.
 My waffle maker makes round waffles but you can also use a square waffle maker.

-Now I tried the beef by itself and the waffle by itself, but once all the components were put together...holy moly is this sandwich finger-lickin' good!
-The pickled onions added the needed crunch and tartness while the creamed horseradish added a little spiciness and creaminess to the sandwich.
+Now I tried the beef by itself and the waffle by itself, but once all the components were put together...holy moly is this balsamic beef waffle sandwich finger-lickin' good!
+The pickled onions added the needed crunch and tartness while the creamed horseradish add a little spice to the sandwich.
 The beef, oh the beef, tasted even better than it smelled and was o so tender.
 I am a sandwich fanatic, but I have to say, this is probably the best I've ever made.
-Enjoy!